Desperadus/RINRUS/bin/README.md

 # Usage of the RINRUS driver
 rinrus driver --pdb PDB.pdb --seed A:300,A:301,A:302 --rin-program probe --model max --qm-input-format gaussian

+# Auto-select seed residues around a ligand file (SDF/MOL/PDB)
+rinrus driver --pdb PDB.pdb --ligand ligand.sdf --ligand-cutoff 4.0 --rin-program distance --model max

+# Use pdb2pqr for pH-specific protonation of the initial PDB
+rinrus driver --pdb PDB.pdb --seed A:300 --rin-program distance --model max --ph 7.0 With `--ph`, RINRUS will add caps to trimmed termini using PyMOL but will not re-protonate the whole model.

 # Or use an input file
 rinrus driver -i rinrus.inp